tarwn/lessthandot-hugo/blogs/content/posts/2009-05-13-read-data-on-mirror-to-prevent-productio.md

   - Microsoft SQL Server Admin

 ---
-Today my subscription from SQL Server Central had this for the question of the day, &#8220;Which of the following statements would you use to allow read-only access to the data and objects held within the mirrored copy of a mirrored database, without breaking the mirroring session?&#8221;
+Today my subscription from SQL Server Central had this for the question of the day, “Which of the following statements would you use to allow read-only access to the data and objects held within the mirrored copy of a mirrored database, without breaking the mirroring session?”

 The answer is pretty easy but I noticed there was an alarming amount of answers that were wrong.
 Mostly saying an ALTER for READ_ONLY was the way to get the job done.
 I decided this would make a good write on how to actually do it.
 I needed a DB and a mirror of that DB first so here is how we get that set up.